Digestive Problems in Cats and Dogs

-While cats and dogs are very different animals, they both experience digestive problems that have similar causes and symptoms, such as a virus, eating something they shouldn’t, or being fed a poor-quality diet.
+While cats and dogs are very different animals, they both experience digestive problems just like us humans.
+Whether they ingest a virus, or eat something that they shouldn't, the resulting effects on their digestive system can be disastrous.

 Because pets are often resistant to receiving treatment, digestive upsets can be an unpleasant experience for both you and your pet.
 It’s easy to feel helpless when your beloved pet is vomiting or seems to be in pain.

 One of the best things you can do as a caring pet owner is keep a close eye on your pet to watch for signs that he or she may need medical attention.

 Symptoms of digestive upset in cats and dogs

 Just like in humans, you can figure out when your dog or cat is feeling unwell based on these symptoms:

 - Lack of appetite, weight loss, or mood changes

 1. Food doesn't sit well for your pet